-In accordance with the AAFS Bylaws and the provisions of the Academy's Policy and Procedure Manual, qualifications of applicants for membership, trainee and student affiliation, and promotion in the Academy shall be considered first by the section involved and finally by the Board of Directors.
-Applicants for professional affiliation shall be considered first by a Board-appointed committee consisting of a chair, co-chair, and subject matter experts in the applicant's discipline and finally by the Board of Directors (AAFS Bylaws, Article I., Section 3.a.)
+In accordance with the AAFS Bylaws and the provisions of the Academy's Policy and Procedure Manual, qualifications of applicants for membership, affiliation, and promotion in the Academy shall be considered first by the section involved and finally by the Board of Directors.
+(AAFS Bylaws, Article I., Section 3.a.)